2024

 The absence of a legal requirement for smoke alarms in non-hire narrowboats, unlike carbon monoxide alarms, increases the risk of fire fatalities from smoke inhalation and burns.

-The Boat Safety Scheme will conduct a public consultation by the end of this year to research evidence for introducing a mandatory requirement for smoke alarms on all boats.
-They …
+The Boat Safety Scheme is committed to a public consultation by the end of the year to research if evidence exists to introduce a mandatory requirement for all boats on waterways participating in the BSS to be fitted with smoke alarms.

 All Responded